r4mos/youtube-dl-simple-server/README.md

 ## WINDOWS SERVER
 Download the [installer](https://github.com/r4mos/youtube-dl-simple-server/raw/master/installation/server-windows/installer.zip), unzip and execute server-windows.exe

-If you haven't Windows on English or Spanish, it is possible that the server does not autostart

-To start it manually run:
+When you restart, it works.
+You can also start it manually:

 	%APPDATA%\ydlss\youtube-dl-simple-server.exe

-To autostart, make a shortcut in "StartUp" (in your start menu) with the following path:
+If you haven't Windows on English or Spanish, it is possible that the server doesn't autostart.
+Make a shortcut in "StartUp" (in your start menu) with the following path:

 	%APPDATA%\ydlss\hstart.exe /NOCONSOLE "%APPDATA%\ydlss\youtube-dl-simple-server.bat"